 Full time study

-You’re studying full time if you’re doing 75% or more of your course’s full time study load.
+We consider you’re studying full time if you’re doing 75% or more of your course’s full time study load, as determined by your institution.
 We work this out by the hours you study, or the amount of credit points you’re enrolled in.

 Example 1 – you’re studying a course which is based on credit points

-The place you’re studying at says the total number of credit points for your course is 24 per semester.
+The place you’re studying at says your course has a total of 24 points per semester.
 In this example, you’re studying 3 subjects worth 6 credit points each.